ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 1. Each stage will be held on a single weekend.
 In the event there are more than 96 qualifying players, Play-offs will be held across two weekends instead.
 2. Matches in Qualifiers will be held during specific time slots proposed by the tournament managers.
 Each player may choose a time slot in which they want to play, or request an EX slot when no timeframes are suitable (EX slot requests may be rejected if there are insufficient referees for the time of the slot), at a time no later than July 20, 20:00 UTC.
    - A player that does not pick a time slot by July 20, 20:00 UTC will be considered disqualified.
-3. All bracket stages are scheduled to be held between Saturday 00:00 and Sunday 23:59 UTC.
+3. All bracket stages are scheduled to be held between Saturday 00:00 and Sunday 23:59 UTC of each week's respective stage dates following the [Tournament schedule](#tournament-schedule).
    - Other times may be available upon request, typically through a reschedule.
 Consult with the tournament managers for more information.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Monday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.
 5. Reschedules may only be considered if both players agree to a time and communicate it to the tournament managers, before the time of the match.